 To make this savory eggplant curry, you’ll need six main ingredients followed by six spices.
 I used the standard Italian eggplant, but if you’re feeling adventurous, try something new!
 Here’s a breakdown of some different eggplant variations – most would work well in this curry!

 - Eggplant: First up, you’ll need 1 Italian eggplant (or as the Brits say, aubergine!).
-If using a smaller variation (like Indian or Thai white eggplants), use 3 or 4!
+If using a smaller type of eggplant (like Indian or Thai white eggplants), use 3 or 4!

 - Olive Oil: Next, 2 tablespoons of olive oil will be used to brown the eggplant.